 While Patagonia’s Worn Wear features mostly clothing and a few packs, REI’s ‘good & used’ has all sorts of hiking gear.
 You’ll find clothing, electronics, pet gear, camping equipment, tools and gadgets.
 That’s because REI lists items that were returned to its co-ops in good condition; not just items that others have traded in.

 According to its “How It Works” page, REI is “trying this out as a way to help more people get outdoors while keeping useful stuff out of the landfills.”

-Check out our line of Earth-friendly hiking and home products:
+Check out our line of eco-friendly hiking and home products in the Emeraldology Shop!

 Renewed Hiking Gear at The North Face